c-he/perm/README.md

 ### USC-HairSalon

-Since the [original link](http://www-scf.usc.edu/~liwenhu/SHM/database.html) of USC-HairSalon has been deprecated for a while, you can obtain a copy of it from **[TODO]**. **These data are registered to `data/head.obj` and preprocessed to make sure each strand has 100 sample points**.
-We then augment these data using the style mixing algorithm described in [HairNet](https://github.com/papagina/HairNet_DataSetGeneration) to enlarge the dataset size to ~10k hairstyles.
-The augmented dataset can be downloaded from **[TODO]**.
+The original USC-HairSalon can be downloaded from [Liwen's website](https://huliwenkidkid.github.io/liwenhu.github.io/).
+We first augment these data using the style mixing algorithm described in [HairNet](https://github.com/papagina/HairNet_DataSetGeneration) to enlarge the dataset size to ~10k hairstyles, which can be downloaded from this [GoogleDrive link](https://drive.google.com/drive/folders/1_fGCanBKve4npycWXQSnU9nolqh1ygbs?usp=sharing).
 Please download these two datasets to `data/usc-hair` and `data/usc-hair-mix`, or create symbolic links under the `data` directory.

 ### Data processing

+Before generating necessary data for perm, **we first register all data to [data/head.obj](data/head.obj) and preprocess them to make sure each strand has 100 sample points**.

-To generate necessary data for perm, please use the following script:
+In the next step, run the following script:
 ```bash
 bash scripts/process-usc-hair.sh
 ```